 Cancellation of a policy

 Insurers cannot cancel a policy just because a person becomes bankrupt, unless the policy has a specific term allowing this to be done.
-(Section 60 of the IC Act provides that an insurer can cancel an insurance An agreement that the law will enforce. in certain circumstances, but bankruptcy is not one of these circumstances.)
+(Section 60 of the IC Act provides that an insurer can cancel an insurance contract in certain circumstances, but bankruptcy is not one of these circumstances.)

 Note that bankruptcy may make it difficult to obtain or renew some types of insurance policies.